 How much does a Copenhagen Card cost?

-Each paying adult can take up to two kids under 12 along with them for free; you’ll need to reserve a free kids card for all children aged 3–11.
 Kids aged 12–15 years old will need their own ticket which can be bought at a discounted rate.

 24 hr | 48 hr | 72 hr | 96 hr | 120 hr | |

-Copenhagen Card (adult) | 439 | 649 | 799 | 929 | 1,049 |
+DISCOVER (adult) | 499 | 799 | 969 | 1129 | 1,299 |

-Copenhagen Card (child; aged 12–15) | 239 | 349 | 429 | 499 | 559 |
+DISCOVER (junior; aged 12–15) | 349 | 469 | 549 | 629 | 699 |

 Where do I buy the Copenhagen Card?

 The Copenhagen Card is only available to buy online, or via the Copenhagen Card App.
-If you buy it online, just make your order and a reference number will be emailed to you, which you can enter into the app.
+If you buy it online, just make your order and a reference code will be emailed to you, which you can enter into the app.

-If you buy your card directly through the app, all you need to do is activate it on your phone at the first attraction you visit.
-You then just scan the app on your phone at subsequent attractions.
+Once you’ve entered the code, or if you buy your card directly through the app, all you need to do is activate it on your phone at the first attraction you visit.

 Is the Copenhagen Card sold at the airport?

 No, you can no longer buy a physical Copenhagen Card, just a digital one.
-But it is certainly worth buying the card online or via the app before you arrive, as you can then use the Copenhagen Card to get from the airport to the city centre for free, which is a big bonus.
+But it is certainly worth buying the card online or via the app before you arrive, as you can then use the Copenhagen Card – DISCOVER to get from the airport to the city centre for free, which is a big bonus.

 However, if you are planning to have a relaxing first day when you arrive, you might find it cheaper to pay for the train from the airport into the city centre separately, then activate your card when you are ready to do some serious sightseeing.